 The following expert settings can be set to manage global search and aggregation limits.

-(Static, integer) Maximum nested depth of bool queries.
+(Static, integer) Maximum nested depth of queries.
 Defaults to

-This setting limits the nesting depth of bool queries.
-Deep nesting of boolean queries may lead to stack overflow.
+This setting limits the nesting depth of queries.
+Deep nesting of queries may lead to stack overflow errors.